sebastianneubert/tmdb/README.md

 - [ ] add more filters like genre, release year, etc.
 - [ ] caching of API responses to reduce load times and API calls
 - [ ] add tests
+- [ ] generate .env file with setup command (interactive shell)
+- [ ] command with some recommendations of actors
+- [ ] search actors and list possible matches for misspellings or non-exact names